JackyLee1230/FYP/README.md

   # Modifies the Queue and Exchange name as needed
 ```

-#### 1. SELF SIGNING (Let's Encrypt and Certbot)
+#### 1. Self Signing (Let's Encrypt and Certbot)

 A VALID DOMAIN IS REQUIRED FOR SELF-SIGNING. </br>
-If you are using a self-signed certificate, you may need to add the certificate to the Java keystore.
+If you are using a self-signed certificate, you will need to add the certificate to the Java keystore under the resources directory.

 ```bash
 git clone https://github.com/certbot/certbot.git